After you've cried all the happy tears, jumped for joy, and called your closest family and friends, you’re ready to start planning for the big day!

 Mind your budget and plan accordingly during this process.
 When calculating costs, don’t forget to account for service charges, gratuities and tax.

 I highly recommend premarital counseling for all couples.
 Even if you know each other better than the back of your own hand, counseling helps with the little details you wouldn't know to think of.
 It helps to set expectations for married life, and with it, you'll be putting your best foot forward.

 Premarital counseling uses surveys, discussions, role playing and independent conversations to help prepare you for married life.
 It doesn't take up much time and costs little.

 10. Enjoy This Time!

-Most importantly, enjoy this brief, but exciting, stage of life!
-Try not to stress out about the details of your big day (really, it will all get done in time), but instead focus on this special time!
+Most importantly, enjoy this brief, but exciting stage of life!
+Try not to stress out about the details of your big day (really, it will all get planned eventually), but instead focus on this special time.

 What else would you add to this list?
 Add it to the comments below!